 I just shouldn’t scuba dive.

-I’ve always been a little claustrophobic but it doesn’t really impact my life too much other then that occasional panic when I find myself in a particularly large and dense crowd, or perhaps when I get stuck in an elevator.
+I’ve always been a little claustrophobic but it doesn’t really impact my life too much other than that occasional panic when I find myself in a particularly large and dense crowd, or perhaps when I get stuck in an elevator.
 Other than that, life pretty much marches on as normal.
 I’ve always enjoyed swimming and snorkeling and traveling to tropical destinations that have reefs, so scuba diving sounded like something I should probably try at some point.
 Of course, I emphasize the at some point in this case, and had always thought when I did it, I would take a class spanning several weeks where an instructor gently guided me through the process starting in a pool somewhere and eased me into it, eventually going on a guided ocean dive.

 That’s not how it happened.